MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/investigate-behind-proxy.md

 ![Image of network events on device's timeline.](images/atp-proxy-investigation.png)

-Additional events triggered by the network protection layer are now available to surface the real domain names even behind a proxy.
+Other events triggered by the network protection layer are now available to surface the real domain names even behind a proxy.

 Event's information: